-John McCormack Building Worcester City Hall

-One Ashburton Place 455 Main Street

-Sixth Floor, Room 601 Room 101

-Boston, MA 02108 Worcester, MA 01608
+John McCormack Building One Ashburton Place Sixth Floor, Room 601 Boston, MA 02108 617.994.6000 Worcester City Hall 455 Main Street Room 101 Worcester, MA 01608 508,799,8010

-617.994.6000 508.799.8010

-The MCAD prohibits employment discrimination based on race, color, religion, national origin, ancestry, sex, gender, age, criminal record (applications only), disability, retaliation, sexual harassment, sexual orientation, a transgender identity, genetics, and military personnel.
+The MCAD prohibits employment discrimination based on race (including traits historically associated with race, including, but not limited to, hair texture, hair type, hair length and protective hairstyles), color, religion, national origin, a n c e s t r y, sex, gender, age, criminal record (applications only), disability, retaliation, sexual harassment, sexual orientation, a transgender identity, genetics and military personnel.
 Any employee in a work environment with six or more employees can file a complaint with the MCAD.
 The statute of limitations for filing a complaint is 300 days from the last date of discrimination.